About the National Psychotherapy Association

 We believe this may be the first of its kind, a non-sectarian guild for helping professionals that is not contaminated by the Leftist political whims Du-jour.
 We are also on the cutting edge of the change revolution, as proponents of the common factors in psychotherapy.
 We reject model fidelity and empirical validation propaganda.
 We reject the medication myth that has an alarming percentage of people taking psychotropic medications that do not help them and produce serious side-effects.
 We are concerned that people are not being helped effectively because change agents are holding to mythological notions that interfere with good care.

 The major mental health guilds, unfortunately, cater to these political whims and outdated notions because they are the keepers of the status quo.
+They have become bureaucratized and bought.
 We want to provide an alternative for professionals who care deeply about our vocation, and wish to practice authentically and effectively.
 We help people build character-based competencies and enduring pro-social community commitments that lead to a happy life.
+We want to improve the collective mental health of the nation.

 We are a small group of revolutionary leaders that are willing to endure career risks to stand up for our principles.
 These are troublesome times for our professions and our communities.
 We wish to do battle with the destructive political trends and social realities that are making it more difficult for individuals, families, and communities to find happiness and success.
 We want to stand for righteousness and excellence as the spokespeople for truth, traditional understandings and effective clinical practice in the helping professions.
 We believe a common sense renaissance among professionals from different disciplines that over-rules the nefarious effects of anti-white, anti-male, anti-heterosexual discrimination will stimulate a reformation in western civilization.